HCIILAB/MSDS/README.md

 # MSDS Dataset Released

-This is the released version of the MSDS dataset.
+This is the released version and official page of the MSDS dataset.
 The dataset can be downloaded in the following ways:

 - [Baidu Cloud](https://pan.baidu.com/s/1orJTpE0ijtU51Izso3UbbA?pwd=kva8)
 - [Google Drive](https://drive.google.com/file/d/19DKIvScvorr5VR6RPeuU49evmt2rBgng/view?usp=sharing)